firdawse/Chatbot-/README.md

 ```
 ## Testing the WhatsApp chatbot

 Are you ready to test the chatbot?
-After you copy the above code into the  _bot.py_  file, start the chatbot by running  `python bot.py`, making sure you do this while the Python virtual environment is activated.
+After you copy the above code into the  _bot.py_  file, start the chatbot by running  `python bot.py`.
 The output should be something like this:

 ```bash
 (whatsapp-bot-venv) $ python bot.py